robbowland/internet-of-things/README.md

 > *Original and complete repositories are stored privately in their original location on [GitLab](https://gitlab.com/university-assignments/com3505-internet-of-things).*

 #### ⚠️ Academic Integrity Notice
->
-> *This repository contains code for assignments completed during my studies at the [University of Sheffield](https://www.sheffield.ac.uk/).*
+> *This repository contains code for assignments completed during my studies at the [University of Sheffield](https://www.sheffield.ac.uk/).*<br>
 > *It is shared for educational reference & archival purposes only.*
 >
-> *Any unauthorized use, including submission for academic credit, either as-is or in a modified form, is strictly prohibited.*
+> *Any unauthorized use, including submission for academic credit, either as-is or in a modified form, is not endorsed.*